 But back in 1949, the son of Jewish immigrants from Belarus was just another talented, good-looking actor hoping for a big break.
 He had some notable roles under his belt already, in strong movies like A Letter to Three Wives and the aforementioned Out of the Past; but it was in the lead role of 1949's unsettling boxing drama, Champion, that Douglas became a star.
 He played a thoroughly unlikeable fighter named Midge Kelly in the film — a risky move that paid off big-time when he was nominated for a Best Actor Oscar on the strength of his searing performance.
 (He lost to Broderick Crawford in All the King's Men.)

 The rest, as the saying goes, is history.
 Douglas was a leading box-office draw throughout the 1950s and into the 1960s, while also making a mark as a socially conscious artist.
 For example, as both the producer and star of the 1960 epic, Spartacus, Douglas insisted that the movie's screenwriter, the blacklisted Dalton Trumbo — a communist from way back — receive credit for his screenplay.
 That act of conscience, at a time when such stances were almost unknown, is often cited as the beginning of the end for Hollywood's noxious Blacklist Era.

-Here, on his 98th birthday, and in acknowledgment of the man’s long, full life and his stellar career, LIFE.com pays tribute to Kirk Douglas with a series of photos — none of which ran in LIFE magazine — made when he was on the very cusp of stardom.
+Here, and in acknowledgment of the man's long, full life and his stellar career, LIFE.com pays tribute to Kirk Douglas with a series of photos —none of which ran in LIFE magazine — made when he was on the very cusp of stardom.

 A champion, indeed.